 A vibrant neighborhood of the city, Triana is separated from the center of the city by the Guadalquivir River.
 With a unique atmosphere to the rest of the city, the locals of Triana often see themselves as different to those from Seville.
 Along with walking along the quaint narrow streets lined with baroque and Moorish architecture, make sure to catch a Flamenco show, something Triana is famous for.

 Address: 41010 Seville, Spain

 7. Archaeological Museum

-Just a thirty-minute bus ride from the city of Seville is the Italica.
-It is the archaeological unearthing of remains of the city during the Italian dominated era.
-At the site is an amphitheater, with a capacity of almost twenty thousand.
+Just a thirty-minute bus ride from the city of Seville you'll find the ruins of the old Roman city of Italica.
+As with many Roman cities, at the heart of the ruins you'll find an amphitheater, which once seated around twenty thousand spectators.
 There are tunnels in the midst of terraces that open up to the underground system of the arena.
-Also unearthed at the site are foundations of temples and royal housing, some complete with floor mosaics.
-No entrance fee is charged here, making it a completely pocket-friendly site.
-An episode of the popular Game of Thrones TV series was shot here, a further affirmation that this place is epic for sightseeing.
+Also unearthed at the site are foundations of temples and royal houses, some complete with floor mosaics.

 9. Barrio Santa Cruz

 The Barrio Santa Cruz was the Jewish quadrant of the city during the Moorish era.
-With little interference from the subsequent residents, the estate maintains its original design.
-Intricately laid cobblestone paves the accommodating pedestrian lanes, though not wide enough for vehicles.
-Courtyards on which orange trees are planted make it further an awesome sightseeing venue.
+The area has seen little change in terms of architecture and style over the years, maintaing much of its Moorish influence which can still be seen today.
+Intricately laid cobblestone paves the narrow pedestrian lanes and the beautiful courtyards lined with orange trees that make for a beautiful sight.
 A bed of roses with an elegantly decorated iron cross is found at Plaza Santa Cruz.
-The barrio is also home to a pair of museums; one a 1800s hospital for senile priests now hosting Spanish sculptures and paintings.
+The barrio is also home to a pair of museums, one a 1800s hospital for senile priests now hosting a range of Spanish sculptures and paintings.

 10. Museum of Fine Arts